kingjan1999/vertretungsplan-java/README.md

 # Vertretungsplan API
-Vertretungsplan API for Units-Plans, written in Java
+Vertretungsplan API for Untis-Plans, written in Java

 See HttpTest for Usage Example